logo

 2- Department of Pharmaceutics, School of Pharmacy, Urmia University of Medical Sciences , anahitaazarbayjani@yahoo.com

-Objective: Intravenous albumin administration increases blood circulation and enhances wound healing.
-Topical application of albumin can inhibit the growth of certain bacteria on topical wounds.
-Topical caffeine can induce vascularization and the formation of blood vessels on the skin.
-The purpose of this work is to explore for the first time the effect of topical albumin and caffeine on wound healing rate in rat models.
+Objective: Intravenous albumin administration is known to improve blood circulation and promote wound healing, while topical albumin can inhibit bacterial growth on wounds.
+Additionally, topical caffeine has been reported to stimulate vascularization and enhance blood vessel formation in the skin.
+This study aimed to investigate, for the first time, the effect of topical albumin and caffeine individually and in combination—on wound healing rate in rat models.

 Type of Study: Research | Subject: Bioactive Compounds